brimdata/zed/docs/language/operators/README.md

 #### Example #2:

-Now we'll sort `x509` events first by `certificate.subject`, then by the `id`.
-Compared to the previous example, note how this changes the order of some events that had the same `certificate.subject` value.
+Now we'll sort `x509` records first by `certificate.subject`, then by the `id`.
+Compared to the previous example, note how this changes the order of some records that had the same `certificate.subject` value.

 ```zq-command
 zq -f table 'sort certificate.subject,id' x509.log.gz